qpanda/evernote-tag-cloud/README.md

 **EvernoteTagCloud** uses the [Evernote API](http://dev.evernote.com/doc/) to retrieve all tags and the number of notes each tag is associated with and then uses the [word_cloud](http://amueller.github.io/word_cloud/) library to generate a tag cloud.

 ## Prerequisites
 In order to use **EvernoteTagCloud** you have to request a [DeveloperToken](https://www.evernote.com/api/DeveloperToken.action) for your Evernote account.
+You may need to contact Evernote support to get the feature enabled for your account.

 ## Installation
 To use **EvernoteTagCloud** download the ``evernote-tag-cloud`` Git repository from GitHub and use ``pip`` to install all dependencies.